gch1p/E3372-bash/README.md

 # E3372-bash

-Automation e3372 hilink lte modem using bash and huawei web api
+Automate E3372 hilink LTE modem using bash and huawei web api.

+## Configuration

+Specify IP of your modem in the `config.sh` file or `MODEM_IP` environment variable.